iantrich/list-card/README.md

+Additions submitted to @iantrich via pull-request.

+Switched from a table to grid view for better styling within the boundaries of the card (often as a table it was extending beyond the card).

+Added specific details for the folder integration usage, specifically when the feed_attribute is file_list it automatically creates the following columns: path, name, filename, fullpath, and ext.
+Path is just the path to the file not including the filename (e.g. '/config/www/media/files/') Name is the filename including extension or if the name matches the format YYYYMMDDHHmmSS.* it will translate it to human readable date/time in English. (e.g. 'snapshot.jpg or 'Mar 14, 2024, 3:12PM') filename is the filename including extension (e.g. 'snapshot.jpg') ext is just the extension (e.g. 'jpg')

+the add_link will work for any file in your folder integration that is in the www directory. simply add it to your column and it will work.
+By default add_link is included if no columns are specified.

+Actions added for specifically call-service, navigate, and fire-dom-event (part of call service).
+Any other action would be refused.
+It would be trivial to add such action if a use case could be made.
+Regular rules apply for each of these.
+Anything you include after action is sent to the action and is not part of this card's code but part of the HA built in hass-action code.

+Added ability to copy/paste data.
+Be aware the data updates at the frequency of your sensor so an attempt to "copy" that data might take more than one try if a sensor updates.

+Added ability to sort the feed.
+Use the following in the config at the base.
+sort:
+value: fieldname
+reverse: true (Defaults to false)

 # List Card by [@iantrich](https://www.github.com/iantrich)

 This card for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that gives you a table generated with data from the [feedparser custom component](https://github.com/custom-components/sensor.feedparser) or any other sensor that provides data as a list of attributes.